Krrish: Film festivals

 It was also notably screened under the "Informative Screening (Feature)" film category at the 2014 Pyongyang International Film Festival in North Korea.

 Reception

 Box office

 Krrish had a good opening week, and tickets were reportedly selling for many times the original cost at some locations.
-Total gross collections were an Indian record of ₹41.6 crore (₹29.7 crore nett) for its opening week.
+Total gross collections were an Indian record of ₹41.6 crore (₹29.7 crore in profit) for its opening week.
 Krrish became the fourth-highest-grossing film of 2006, earning over ₹69 crore nett in India alone, and was classified as a "Blockbuster" by Box Office India.
 It also grossed ₹31.68 crore in the overseas market, where it was declared a "hit".
 The final worldwide total gross was ₹126 crore.
 One week after Krrish was released, another superhero film, Superman Returns was released in India.
 Rakesh Roshan stated, "I was a little skeptical that Superman might hurt me, but fortunately it didn't."
 In fact, Krrish fared better at the box office in India than Superman Returns did.